royartarian/Javascript/README.md

 # Javascript
 Practicing JavaScript Development from Zero to Advanced

-This repository is a self study of JavaScript with it's fundamentals to refresh the knowledge from basics to advanced.
+This repository is a based on small but effective projects built with JavaScript, CSS, and HTML